jond01/pycon-il-23/slides.md

 Specifically, in Python, we encounter these tasks regularly:

-1. Open a *virtual environment* (venv), add dependencies, write Python code.
+1. Open a *virtual environment* (venv), add dependencies, write Python code
-2. Change dependencies, run tests, checks and linters on another system.
+2. Run tests, checks and linters
-3. Publish a package to PyPI/internally, or change a Docker image.
+3. Publish a package to PyPI/internally, or change a Docker image

 <v-click>